blancmatter/github-tutorial/README.md

 # github-tutorial
 Example Repository for LJMU Data Science Masters Students

+## Topics covered and where to find more detailed notes
+* Git and Github overview
+* Creating a repository
+* Creating and changing code locally
+* Pushing changes to your remote repository
+* Pulling down changes from your remote repository
+* Bonus: Branches and why you probably don't want to use them

 ## Notes on markdown
 Markdown is useful to assist with documenting your project.
 Any github repository